-- Select your preference for poster presentation or for oral presentation.
+- For most of the sessions, select your preference for poster presentation or for oral presentation.
 However, please be aware that there is no guarantee that an oral preference can be realized.
-If a session is identified as a PICO session, the oral/poster preference cannot be selected as the abstract is automatically marked as PICO.
+Some sessions are posters-only sessions setting your preference to poster.
+Sessions identified as PICO sessions set your preference to PICO.

-- Accept the licence & copyright agreement as well as the rules of conduct and proceed to the abstract preview.
+- Accept the licence & copyright agreement as well as the General Assembly rules of conduct and proceed to the abstract preview.

 - If the conversion of your abstract fails, please specify your problems and we will then take care of them.

-- In any case, please indicate your invoice details for the APC (see below).
+- In all cases, please indicate your invoice details for the APC (see below).
 If the first author of the abstract has not yet become an EGU member, the abstract submission form requires you to pay the membership in addition to the APC.
 You will then receive two separate invoices for the APC and the membership fee.

 - Submit your abstract.
-You will receive a confirmation email providing your abstract number.
-Should you not receive the abstract submission confirmation email within 24 hours, please check your spam folder first and then contact us at: email@example.com.
+A confirmation message including your abstract number will be displayed and you will receive a confirmation email providing your abstract number.
+Should you not receive the abstract submission confirmation email within 24 hours, please check your spam folder first and then contact us at: firstname.lastname@example.org.